 Below is our brief guide to the upcoming midterm examination and the preceptors will have a site of their own you can use for free:

 Part A. You will be shown five images of major Greek and Roman monuments and you will be asked to identify the work shown, its date in years, its culture (such as Greek, Roman, American, French).
 These images will be selected from images we will post online for you.
 You will also be asked to select one reason why the work is important for the course.
 You will be doing this with a Scantron sheet and we will give you 5 choices to select from.
 Total: 50 points.
 The images will be taken from images on your internet website and from the course textbooks.
 The images will be of works discussed in depth in our class.
-They will include the Acropolis of Athens, the Parthenon, the Agora of Athens, the Bouleterion and Tholos of Athens, an Ostrakon, a black figure and red figure vase, the Propylaea, the Pinakotheke, the Athena Parthenos, the Erectheion, the Caryatids, the Theater of Dionysus, the Roman forum, the Ara Pacis, the 4 styles of Roman painting, Dorothy Arzner, Amelia Earhart, Julius Caesar, Cleopatra, Pompey the Great, Mark Antony and other possible choices and most especially those highlighted in the review session in class and the review session held by Dr. Soren and by the preceptors outside of class (check D2L for the time and place).
+They will include such items as the Acropolis of Athens, the Parthenon, the Agora of Athens, the Bouleterion and Tholos of Athens, an Ostrakon, a black figure and red figure vase, the Propylaea, the Pinakotheke, the Athena Parthenos, the Erectheion, the Caryatids, the Theater of Dionysus, the Roman forum, the Ara Pacis, the 4 styles of Roman painting, Dorothy Arzner, Amelia Earhart, Julius Caesar, Cleopatra, Pompey the Great, Mark Antony and other possible choices and most especially those highlighted in the review session in class and the review session held by Dr. Soren and by the preceptors outside of class (check D2L for the time and place).
 Please note that the most essential review session for your studies is the one held in the classroom before the midterm.
 50 points.

 Part B. Matching.
 You will be asked to match the number of the most appropriate definition/term in the right hand column to the term on the left hand side.
 For example~

 -A. Pericles 1.
 Famous temple on the acropolis in Athens ca. 435 B.C.